The place where Independent working men and women work

 - We have been with Vonage for 5 years and are completely satisfied

-- Rare voice quality issues have occured but this issue too seems to be related to Time Warner Internet Congestions - we have noticed this to happen at friends who have Time Warner Digital Phone too
+- Rare voice quality issues have occurred but this issue too seems to be related to Time Warner Internet Congestions - we have noticed this to happen at friends who have Time Warner Digital Phone too

 -------------------------